If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 To learn more about how to design and prototype a product, check out our latest guide here.

-Jay Fuller, founder of FLXCUF dives deep into the process of designing and prototyping their product:
+Rob Kessler, founder of FLXCUF dives deep into the process of designing and prototyping their product:

 Fun fact: FLXCUF actually started as “Flexcuff Shirts” five years ago.
 Going off of the Van Heusen flex collar I previously mentioned, I thought a shirt made sense initially.
 After moving to Chicago from Cincinnati (literally took a leap of faith and moved to Chicago mid-Polar Vortex in February), I took a band-aid job at Trunk Club’s warehouse folding clothes and packing trunks.